shuggiefisher/jekyll-now/_posts/2019-1-26-machine-learning-with-openstreetmap-tiles.md.md

 ### How could convolutional networks be used?

 If there is a strong enough relationship between the map tile images and the response variable, a convolutional network may be able to learn the visual components of the map tiles that are helpful for each problem.
 The designers of the OpenStreetMap have done a great job of making sure the map rendering exposes as much information as our visual system can comprehend.
-Convolutional networks have proven very capable of mimicking the performance of the visual system - so it's feasible a convolutional network could learn which features to extract from the images - something that would be time consuming to program for each specific problem domain.
+And convolutional networks have proven very capable of mimicking the performance of the visual system - so it's feasible a convolutional network could learn which features to extract from the images - something that would be time consuming to program for each specific problem domain.

 ### Testing the hypothesis